| curve {base} | R Documentation |

 straight lines.

-inside) must return a
+fn(x) or expr (with x inside) must return a

-numeric of the same length as x
+numeric of the same length as x.

 This used to be a quick hack which seems to serve a useful purpose, but can give bad results for functions which are not smooth.